EvanPalmer/sa-takehome-project-node/README.md

 7. Review Express Framework
- - Super simple, but I just quickly checked in on the basics as it was relitively new to me.
+ - Super simple, but I just quickly checked in on the basics as it was relatively new to me.

-8. Review Dashboard, in particular Product Calalog, Pricing Transactions and I found the logs useful too.
+8. Review Dashboard, in particular Product Catalog, Pricing Transactions and I found the logs useful too.

 ### Which docs did you use to complete the project?
 Final build is based off the Advanced integration quickstart guide here: https://docs.stripe.com/payments/quickstart

-Additioanlly I used many other documents including:
+Additionally I used many other documents including:
 1. Low Code: https://docs.stripe.com/no-code
 2. Stripe Hosted: https://docs.stripe.com/checkout/quickstart
 3. Embedded Form: https://docs.stripe.com/checkout/embedded/quickstart